 Present a paper at a Network e-seminar

 Since 2004, the Media Anthropology Network has been organizing e-seminars on media anthropology related papers (e.g. working papers and already published material) and events (e.g. follow-up seminars on workshops and panels).
 Within these seminars, anthropologists as well as media and communication scholars have been discussing a diversity of topics via the network's mailing list.
 All e-seminar related documents are openly available here.

-If you are interested to contribute a paper, please email Veronica Barassi (veronica.barassi1(at)gmail.com) or Nina Grønlykke Mollerup (ninagmollerup(at)gmail.com) explaining your idea for the paper, and negotiate a free slot in the e-seminar schedule.
+If you are interested to contribute a paper, please email Nina Grønlykke Mollerup (University of Copenhagen, ninagm(at)hum.ku.dk) explaining your idea for the paper, and negotiate a free slot in the e-seminar schedule.

 Support the EASA Media Anthropology Network